FREQUENTLY ASKED QUESTIONS

 Q. I am interested in entering your competition.
 I am 39 years old, I am finishing my MM Degree and I will continue as a DMA student in Piano Performance this fall.
 I would like to know if I am able to apply for the Professional Artist Category at the Piano Competition.

-A. Professional participants have either an earned masters degree (or its equivalent) and are working in the field, or are currently in a terminal music degree program.
+A. Professional participants must have either an earned masters degree (or its equivalent) and are working in the field, or are currently enrolled in a terminal music degree program.
 However, the qualifying date is that during which one applies to the competition.
 Your status at that time of application will determine your eligibility.
 So, if your completion of studies takes place on or before this date, you may apply as a Professional Artist or Collegiate Artist, depending.